nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

 ; The next frame will start with current color value - 1 ; to get a downwards scrolling effect
-	dec BGColor
+	dec BGColor ; dec basically means, "Decrease by 1" and so

-; Go back and do another frame
+; Go back and do another frame.
+If we don't do this, we will just keep overlaying the same frame again and again.
 	jmp NextFrame

 	org $fffc
 	.word Start